JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/solving.md

 # Solving general polynomial systems

 The [`solve`](@ref) function is the most convenient way to solve general polynomial systems.
-For the mathematical background take a look at our [How does it work?](https://www.juliahomotopycontinuation.org/guides/how-does-it-work/) guide.
+For the mathematical background take a look at our [introduction](https://www.juliahomotopycontinuation.org/guides/introduction/) guide.

 ```@docs
 solve